zhaori96/krot/README.md

 ## Features

-- **Flexible Key Rotation**: KR provides a seamless way to rotate keys or secrets, ensuring your application's security is always up-to-date.
+- **Flexible Key Rotation**: KR provides a smooth way to rotate keys or secrets, ensuring your application's security is always up-to-date.
+- **Customizable**:
-- **Customizable**: KR is designed to be adaptable to your needs.
+    - **Interfaces**: KR is designed to be adaptable to your needs.
 You can implement the provided interfaces to create a key rotation strategy that fits your application.
+Just by implementing one of thoses interfaces:`KeyGenerator` and `KeyStorage`.
+    - **Hooks**: Enable the scheduling of triggers for events such as `OnStart`, `OnStop`, `BeforeRotation`, and `AfterRotation`.
+This feature empowers you to execute custom actions at crucial points in your application's lifecycle.
 - **Easy to Use**: With a simple and intuitive API, KR is easy to integrate into your Go applications.

 ## Installation